hlindberg/misc-puppet-docs/blog-posts/internals/sep-of-concerns.md

 * Type safe setters (catch bad input early)
 * Generic operations such as "equality" and "identity"
-* Intrinsics such as "a car has four wheels", "a specific wheel can only be mounted on one car at the time" (that is if we are implementing a Car object).
+* Intrinsics such as "a car has four wheels", "a specific wheel can only be mounted on one car at a time" (that is if we are implementing a Car object).

 ### Degrees of separation